ACS Award for Encouraging Women into Careers in the Chemical Sciences

 Sponsored by the Camille & Henry Dreyfus Foundation

-She feels strongly enough about the importance of teaching chemistry to nonmajors that she has been a coauthor of four editions of "Chemistry in Context."
-"Her passion and convictions for encouraging this important group of students helped to bring a new clarity and direction to the project," says Eubanks, the textbook's editor-in-chief.
+But for women abandoning this stigma and pursuing careers in science, "make sure that you enjoy 'doing' chemistry," Jennings says.
+"Once you are, find a friend, partner, or mentor who appreciates your interests and supports what you are doing, for there will be times when the going gets a little rough."

-Middlecamp is currently the program chair for the ACS Division of Chemical Education.
-She has won awards for her work, including several teaching awards from the University of Wisconsin and the 2002 Women Chemists Committee Regional Award for Contributions to Diversity.
-In 2003, she was named a fellow to both the Association for Women in Science and the American Association for the Advancement of Science.
+In 1984, Jennings received the Alumnae Award for Excellence in teaching, and in 1985, Wheaton College created the Bojan Jennings Endowed Chair in Natural Sciences.

-The award address will be presented before the Women Chemists Committee.—Rachel Petkewich
+The award address will be presented before the Women Chemists Committee.—Faith Hayden

 Join the conversation